 Samantha Broun is a radio and video producer and the Managing Editor for Transom.
 She works with Atlantic Public Media on all projects including the Transom Workshops.
-Her radio documentary, A Life Sentence: Victims, Offenders, Justice And My Mother was given the silver award at the Third Coast International Audio Festival in 2016.
+Her radio documentary, A Life Sentence: Victims, Offenders, Justice And My Mother was given the silver award at the Third Coast International Audio Festival in 2016, a 2017 Dart Award, and was a finalist for a Peabody.
+Her follow up piece, Living With Murder, was one of eight Frontline features honored with a Gold Baton from the DuPont Columbia Awards in 2019.
 You can find her collaborative work with photographer Amanda Kowalski at SoundLight Media.

 Sydney Lewis is the author of three oral histories, and for close to thirty years transcribed for and otherwise assisted oral history maestro Studs Terkel.
 She co-authored his memoir Touch and Go.
 Sydney currently works as a freelance editor, and at Atlantic Public Media and Transom.org where she is Senior Editor.